sbibek51/Leetcode_and_Neetcode-practices/README.md

 # Leetcode-daily
-Daily coding practice by solving the leetcode problems.
+Daily coding practice by solving the neetcode/leetcode problems.